The Lip Bar's vegan, WFH-friendly products are now available at Walmart - CNN Underscored

 Highlighting Skin Serum ($15.94; walmart.com)

-As close to magic in a bottle that you can get, simply pump the product onto your fingertips and tap onto your cheekbones, the bridge of your nose and even your forehead for a subtle, everyday glow.
+As close to magic in a bottle that you can get, this product can simply be pumped onto your fingertips and tapped onto your cheekbones, the bridge of your nose and even your forehead for a subtle, everyday glow.